mrtazz/restclient-cpp/README.md

 `RestClient::disable()` methods basically correspond to `curl_global_init` and `curl_global_cleanup` and thus need to be called right at the beginning of your program and before shutdown respectively.
 These set up the environment and are **not thread-safe**.
-After that you can create connection objects or run the static methods from within your threads.
+After that you can create connection objects in your threads.
 Do not share connection objects across threads as this would mean accessing curl handles from multiple threads at the same time which is not allowed.

+In order to provide an easy to use API, the simple usage via the static methods implicitly calls the curl global functions and is therefore also **not thread-safe**.

 ## Dependencies